fawazm30/JobFit/README.md

 # JobFit

-An AI-powered job matching platform that analyzes your resume and scores every job opportunity — so you know exactly where to focus your energy and what to improve.
+An AI-powered job matching platform that analyzes your resume and scores every job opportunity, so you know exactly where to focus your energy and what to improve.

 🌐 **Live Demo:** [job-fit-rosy.vercel.app](https://job-fit-rosy.vercel.app)